Adaptive Fusion Self-supervised Learning for Recommendation

-\textbf{Hyperparameters.} To ensure fair and consistent comparisons, all experiments run on a Linux system equipped with a GeForce RTX 2080Ti GPU.
-We implement HFGCL in the Pytorch environment\footnote{\url{https://anonymous.4open.science/r/HFGCL-main-2F79}}.
+To ensure fair and consistent comparisons, all experiments run on a Linux system equipped with a GeForce RTX 2080Ti GPU.
+We implement AFGCL in the Pytorch environment.
 The batch size for all methods are set to 4096, 2048 and 4096 for Amazon-book, Yelp2018 and Tmall datasets, respectively.
 Except for RecDCL, all methods use an embedding size of 64, while RecDCL uses 2048, as it primarily studies variations across different embedding sizes.
-Embeddings are initialized using the Xavier strategy \cite{glorot_Xavier_AI_2010}.
+Embeddings are initialized using the Xavier strategy.
 Adam is used as the optimizer by default.
-For methods utilizing the GCN encoder, the number of GCN layers is chosen from \{1, 2, 3\}.
-Specifically, for HFGCL, the number of GCN layers $L$ is set to 3, the high-order information $h$ is varied within \{1, 2, 3\}, and the $\tau$ parameter is selected from \{0.20, 0.22, 0.24, 0.26, 0.28, 0.30\}.
-The regularization weights $\lambda_1$ is chosen from \{0.1,0.5,1.0, 2.5\}, $\lambda_2$ is set from \{1e-3, 1e-4, 1e-5, 1e-6\}, and $\alpha$ is generally set to 0.5 by default.
+For methods utilizing the GCN encoder, the number of GCN layers $L$ is chosen from \{1, 2, 3, 4\}.
+Specifically, for AFGCL, the $\tau$ is selected from \{0.20, 0.22, 0.24, 0.26, 0.28, 0.30\}, the regularization weights $\lambda_1$ is chosen from \{0.1,0.5,1.0, 2.5\}, the number of GCN layers $L$ is chosen from \{3, 4\}, and $\lambda_2$ is fixed 1e-6.